Gurjit05K/Admin-panel-management/README.md

 5. **Deploy to Vercel**:

-    -Push to GitHub:git add .
+    - Push to GitHub:git add .
-    -Import the repository in Vercel and deploy.
+    - Import the repository in Vercel and deploy.

 6. **Future Improvements**:

-    -Integrate a real backend for dynamic conversations.
+    - Integrate a real backend for dynamic conversations.
-    -Enhance AI Copilot with natural language processing for more query types.
+    - Enhance AI Copilot with natural language processing for more query types.
-    -Add user authentication and settings customization.
+    - Add user authentication and settings customization.

 Built with 💻 by Gurjit Kaur for BeyondChats.```